-Excludes interest accreted on outstanding capital appreciation bonds.
-See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement, "DEBT SERVICE REQUIREMENTS" and "OTHER OBLIGATIONS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2020" in Appendix D for more information.
-Source: Preliminary values from the Ellis Appraisal District as of June 2021.
-Includes the Bonds and excludes the Refunded Bonds.
-Preliminary, subject to change.
+(1) Excludes interest accreted on outstanding capital appreciation bonds.
+(2) See "CURRENT PUBLIC SCHOOL FINANCE SYSTEM" in the Official Statement, "DEBT SERVICE REQUIREMENTS" and "OTHER OBLIGATIONS" in this Appendix and see the "Audited Financial Report Fiscal Year Ended August 31, 2020" in Appendix D for more information.

+(3) Source: Certified values from the Ellis Appraisal District as of July 2021.
+(4) Includes the Bonds and excludes the Refunded Bonds.

-(1) Equals gross debt less self-supporting debt.(2) Includes the Bonds and excludes the Refunded Bonds.
+(2) Includes the Bonds and excludes the Refunded Bonds.
 Excludes the accreted value of outstanding capital appreciation bonds.
-Preliminary, subject to change.